 So if you want to try those Android-based desktop operating systems, you can give a shot at Bliss OS (website), Phoenix OS (website), or PrimeOS (website).
 All of these operating systems are good and well-maintained by the developers so go through the website and pick one based on your preference.

 Bluestacks Alternatives for Windows 11

-Now that Windows 11 has been around for a while and we know plenty about the new features in Windows 11 and even the 2022 update for Windows 11, you may be wondering about the best Android emulators and Bluestacks alternatives for Windows 11.
+Now that Windows 11 has been around for a while, you may be wondering about the best Android emulators and Bluestacks alternatives for Windows 11.

 The good news is that Windows 11 supports Android apps, and the feature is already available so you can test it.
 If you’re interested in running Android apps in Windows 11, you should check out our linked guide.